PeterBinChu/IFJ/README.md

 - GCC compiler
 - Standard C library

-## Contributing

-Follow standard practices:
-- Fork the repository
-- Create a branch for your changes
-- Submit a pull request with clear descriptions of your changes.

 ## License

 This project is part of an academic course and is intended for educational use only.